woossi0/suite/docs/usermanual/source/install/windows/tomcat/tomcat.rst

 .. note:: During installation we will be editing text files that require Administrator access to modify.
 We recommend using `Notepad++ <https://notepad-plus-plus.org/>`__, though any text editor will do.

-The Apache Tomcat application server is used to host the Boundless Suite web applications.
+The Apache Tomcat application server is used to host the Boundless Server web applications.
 Tomcat itself is a Java application, and some care will be required to configure it appropriately for use.

 #.
 Download the :guilabel:`32-bit/64-bit Windows Service Installer` from the `Tomcat website <http://tomcat.apache.org/download-80.cgi>`_: